 Exceptions have always risen.
 Even in times when writers needed a flock of sheep to produce one book, Teresa of Avila was a best-seller.
 In the 16th century her writings crossed continents, and influential men wrote delighted responses to them.
 A marble statue of her greets visitors at the gate of the city of Avila, and a museum dedicated to her there displays letters she wrote in black and red ink.
 They are not reproductions.
 Through 400 years of war and inquisition, someone preserved the original sheets of paper.
 Think how highly they must have been valued.

 But for every woman who found a way to show her genius, many more must have run against difficulties in transmission.
 If a few found their way into open air, despite every obstacle against them, how many more told their stories to their children and their prophetic dreams to their lovers, fed their eye for color on wildflowers and sang to their Gods … and how much have we lost because we never had a chance to hear them?

 As Toni Morrison said in “Beloved,” the novel that won her the Nobel Prize in literature, “It’s good to have a woman who’s a friend of your mind.”

-The photo at the top shows a detail from Elizabeth King’s exhibit, ‘Radical Small,’ which has just come to Mass MoCA.
+The photo at the top shows a detail from Elizabeth King’s exhibit, ‘Radical Small,’ at Mass MoCA.
 (Photo by Kate Abbott.)
-This post is adapted from a By the Way column in Berkshires Week from my time as editor of the magazine, on March 12, 2009.
+This post is adapted from a By the Way column in Berkshires Week from my time as editor of the magazine, in March 12, 2009.